Metrics and peer review agreement at the institutional level

-For each paper included in the sample, we calculated two indicators on the basis of WoS, one at the article level and one at the journal level: (1) the normalised citation score (NCS) for each paper, given by the number of citations divided by the average number of citations of all publications in the same field and the same year; and (2) the normalised journal score (NJS), which is the average NCS of all publications in a certain journal and a certain year.
+For each paper included in the sample, we calculated two indicators on the basis of WoS: one at the article level and one at the journal level.
+We calculated (1) the normalised citation score (NCS) for each paper, given by the number of citations divided by the average number of citations of all publications in the same field and the same year; and (2) the normalised journal score (NJS), which is the average NCS of all publications in a certain journal and a certain year.
 We took into account citations up to (and including) 2015, to be consistent with the timing of the VQR.
 We used the WoS journal subject categories for calculating normalised indicators.
 In the case of journals that were assigned to multiple subject categories, we applied a fractionalisation approach to normalise citations \citep{Waltman2011a}.
 Publications within journals in the multidisciplinary category (e.g. Science, Nature, PLOS ONE) were fractionally reassigned to other subject categories based on their references.
 Besides the bibliometric information calculated from WoS, we also considered the indicators gathered by ANVUR during the VQR itself.
-Those indicators may come from various sources (e.g. Scopus, WoS, MathSciNet), and for different publications different journal indicators may be used\footnote{ In Mathematics and Computer Science, the MCQ indicator extracted from the MathSciNet database was also used for a limited number of papers.} (e.g. 5-year Impact Factor, Article Influence Score, SJR, IPP).
-All scores were normalised as percentiles with respect to the field definitions as provided by the data source.
+Two different types of indicators were collected: one citation-based indicator and one journal-based indicator.
+Those indicators may come from various sources (e.g. Scopus, WoS, MathSciNet), and for different publications different journal indicators may be used, such as the 5-year Impact Factor, Article Influence Score, SJR, and IPP\footnote{In Mathematics \& Computer Science, the MCQ indicator extracted from the MathSciNet database was also used for a limited number of papers.} Institutions could choose the source that should be used for the indicators.
+All VQR scores were normalised as percentiles with respect to the field definitions as provided by the data source.